Tracking Youtube video engagement with Usermaven

 - Usermaven JavaScript SDK: Ensure the Usermaven SDK is installed and initialized on your website.

-- YouTube Iframe API: You’ll need to include the YouTube Iframe API script on your page.
+- YouTube iframe API: You’ll need to include the YouTube iframe API script on your page.

 Implementation steps